Wetzel402/cozi-card/README.md

 <a name="introduction"></a>
 ## Introduction
-A custom Lovelace card for [Home Assistant](https://www.home-assistant.io/) to be used with the [hass-cozi custom component](https://github.com/Wetzel402/hass-cozi)
+A custom Lovelace card for [Home Assistant](https://www.home-assistant.io/) to be used with the [hass-cozi custom component](https://github.com/Wetzel402/hass-cozi).

+This card is a modified version of the built in [shopping card](https://github.com/home-assistant/frontend/blob/dev/src/panels/lovelace/cards/hui-shopping-list-card.ts).

 ![Cozi Card](https://github.com/Wetzel402/cozi-card/blob/master/cozi-card.png?raw=true)